 It is recommended that students get an average of one hour of moderate to vigorous exercise each day.
-Parents, we are asking you to report your student's weekly physical activity each Wednesday using this form.
-Note: This same form is used to report art activities.
+To document student attendance and participation in PE, parents are asked fill out this form weekly.
+Note: This form is also used to report weekly art attendance and participation.

 If you are on a sports team dance, martial arts class, etc., those counts toward your weekly physical activity.
 Moderate exercise can be going for a walk or bike ride or even cleaning up the yard.
 Keeping track of your activities with the weekly reporting form can help you make sure you’re getting enough physical exercise.

 Each week we’ll also include some Florida Virtual lessons to help you understand and take care of your body as well as to provide some suggested activities.
 Because PE lessons will be sent out on Wednesdays, the PE week runs Wednesday to Wednesday.
 Please contact me with any questions at email@example.com